Shrine of Bahauddin Zakariya: Traditions

 Qawwali songs and trance-like dancing are performed nightly after evening prayers at the shrine.
 The shrine is important to members of the Barelvi sect of Islam, while Deobandis shun the shrine and practices performed there.
 Devotees at the shrine perform the ritual of mannat, or tying threads throughout the shrine as symbols of prayer.
 The shrine is popularly believed to protect boatsmen on the Indus River and Chenab River.

 A class of devotees known as Qureishi, associate themselves with Zakariya and claim descent from the Quraysh tribe of the Prophet Muhammed.
-The Qureishi are held in high-esteem throughout Saraiki regions in Pakistan.
+The Qureishi are held in high-esteem throughout south Punjab in Pakistan.
 One of the Qureishi, Shah Mehmood Qureshi, rose to the position of Pakistan's Minister of Foreign Affairs.

 Administration

 Hereditary caretakers of the shrine, known as sajjada nashin claim descent from Zakariya.
 Some caretakers have been held in high-esteem, and have maintained influence in politics.
-Shah Mehmood Qureshi, member of the Pakistan Tehreek-e-Insaf political party, was sajjada nashin of the shrine, but was removed from this post in 2014 after protest from devotees against the alleged use of his position as a means to secure political power.
+Shah Mehmood Qureshi, member of the Pakistan Tehreek-e-Insaf political party, is Sajjada Nashin of the shrine.